noFrontendSolutions/wordle-react-native/README.md

 # Wordle-React-Native

-is a simple. no-animations Wordle clone for mobile devices, made with React Native, using the Expo development environment.
+is a simple. no-animations Wordle clone for iOS and Android mobile devices.
+It was made with React Native, using the Expo development environment.

 ---